seanhodges-tw/api-docs/source/includes/_payouts.md

 Step 4: Fund a transfer

 <br/>
 A transfer is a payout order you make to a recipient account based on a quote.
-Once created, a transfer will need to be funded within the next 5 working days, or it’ll automatically get cancelled.
+Once created, a transfer will need to be funded within the next 14 days (7 days for [email transfers](#recipient-accounts-create-email-recipient)) or it’ll automatically get cancelled.

 ### Request